-The explained and unexplained components $\Delta_X$ and $\Delta{\gamma}$ can be further decomposed into the contribution of each variable in X. For example, the contribution of changes in the coefficients of the k-th independent variable can be calculated simply as $\Delta{\gamma,k} = (\hat{\gamma}{1,k} - \hat{\gamma}{0,k}) \bar{X}{0,k}$ .
+The components Δ_X and Δ_γ capture, respectively, the contribution of changes in endowments and the the contribution of changes in returns.
+The term $\Delta{X\gamma}$ is referred to as the "interaction" component.
+Each component can be further decomposed into the contribution of each variable in X. For example, the contribution of changes in the coefficients of the k-th independent variable can be calculated simply as $\Delta{\gamma,k} = (\hat{\gamma}{1,k} - \hat{\gamma}{0,k}) \bar{X}{0,k}.$

-The explained and unexplained components of the decomposition have intuitive interpretations.
-The explained component can be interpreted as the contribution of a change in the endowment of a factor $X_k$ between the two periods holding its return constant.
-For instance, in the case of the stock of financial assets held by a household, the explained component can be interpreted as the extra interest or capital gains income the household would receive from increasing its financial assets by $X_1 - X_0$ obtaining last period's rate of return $\gamma_0$ .
-The unexplained component, on the other hand, can be interpreted as the contribution to household net income of a change in the return to a given factor holding the endowment constant at last period's level.
+The endowments and coefficients components of the decomposition have intuitive interpretations.
+The endowment component can be interpreted as the contribution of a change in the endowment of a factor X_k between the two periods holding its return constant.
+For instance, in the case of the stock of financial assets held by a household, the endowments component can be interpreted as the extra interest or capital gains income the household would receive from increasing its financial assets by $X_1 - X_0$ obtaining last period's rate of return γ_0 .
+The coefficients component, on the other hand, can be interpreted as the contribution to household net income of a change in the return to a given factor holding the endowment constant at last period's level.
 In the case of financial assets, it is the extra income received from a change $\gamma_1 - \gamma_0$ in the rate of return on financial assets holding the stock fixed.
+The interaction component, which is perhaps harder to interpret, captures the contribution of simultaneous changes in endowments and coefficients.
+Keeping with the example of financial assets, the interaction component measures the contribution of both changes in returns and the amount owned.

-&lt;sup>8 In order to identify the each component of the decomposition it is also necessary to assume common support for both comparison groups, as well as either conditional independence on observables or ignorability.
+7 In order to identify the each component of the decomposition it is also necessary to assume common support for both comparison groups, as well as either conditional independence on observables or ignorability.